 Supporting Expert Decision-Making Under Uncertainty

-Framing note
+Framing Note

 Context

 Legal decision-making is rarely linear.
-It involves judgment, exceptions, and accountability, often under time pressure and with real consequences.
+It involves judgment, exceptions, and accountability, often under time pressure with real consequences.

 The Problem We Were Really Solving